redhousestudio/redhousestudio.github.io/termsmix.md

 <p>&nbsp;</p>

+#### <strong>Invoicing</strong>
+€ 500 (ex BTW/VAT) per day per track is the norm.
+But this may vary based on the complexity of the music and duration.
+I am willing to talk about other options per project.
+I will send you an invoice for 50% before I start and the other 50% when everybody is happy.

 #### <strong>Session media</strong>
 The mixed and/or mastered audio files will be delivered in any format you want.
 The session files (Logic Pro, Audition etc.) used to create the mix and/or master will not be included unless we agreed otherwise.